austinzheng/austinzheng.github.io/_posts/2015-09-23-pmatch-control-flow.md

 ### Checking for a certain case

 Use case: we want to check whether a value corresponds to a certain case.
-This works regardless of whether the case has associated values or not, but does not unbox the value.
+This works regardless of whether the case has associated values or not, but does not unbox the values (if they exist).

 {% highlight swift %}
 let myNumber : Number = // ...